-From the Kennedy Center Honors, she receives a „Lifetime Achievement Award“ in Washington.
-During the show, Queen Latifah performs What's Love Got To Do With It, Melissa Etheridge River Deep - Mountain High, Al Green Let's Stay Together and Beyonce Knowles Proud Mary.
+From the Kennedy Center Honors, Tina receives a „Lifetime Achievement Award“ in Washington.
+During the show, Queen Latifah performs What's Love Got To Do With It, Melissa Etheridge River Deep, Mountain High, Al Green Let's Stay Together and Beyonce Knowles Proud Mary.

 Ike Turner revealed he had been diagnosed with emphysema, having to use an oxygen tank.
 Despite this, he appeared on the Gorillaz’ album „Demon Days“, playing piano on one track

 From the movie „All the Invisible Children,“ Tina's duet Teach Me Again with Italian singer Elisa reaches #1 in Italy.

 Ike won his first solo Grammy on February 11 in the category „Best Traditional Blues Album“ for Risin' With the Blues.
 The album was also nominated at the 7th Annual Independent Music Awards for „Blues Album of the Year“.
 On December 12, Ike Turner died, at the age of 76 from a cocaine overdose in his home in San Marcos, California.

 At the request of Beyonce Knowles , Tina performed at the 50th Annual Grammy Awards live on stage.
 In May, at a special Oprah Winfrey show in Las Vegas, she announces that she will go back on tour once more.
 The 50th Anniversary Tour opens in Kansas City, Missouri at the Sprint Center in October.